MultiSafepay/docs/content/integration/ready-made/lightspeed/_index.md

 {{< details title="Disabling payment methods" >}}

 You can disable payment methods in the **Payment method settings list**.
-Enabled payment methods show a green dot, when disabled its grey.
+The dot next to the payment methods is green when enabled, and grey when disabled.

 To disable payment methods for specific languages, follow these steps: